 Spacing: 6 to 12 inches apart, 12 to 18 inches between rows

-Native to the western Mediterranean, herb gardeners are growing thyme (Thymus) as a landscape plant as well as for culinary purposes.
-With many varieties available on the market, it is one of the most versatile herbs and can be used to season any meat or vegetable.
-In earlier days, it was also believed that a concoction of beer and thyme could cure shyness.
-Hardy plants grow up to 18 inches tall.
+Native to the western Mediterranean, home gardeners are growing thyme (Thymus) as a landscape plant as well as for cooking purposes.
+With many varieties available on the market, it is one of the most versatile herbs and can be used to season any meat or vegetable dish.
+Thyme grows well in containers or along walkways where it can tolerate moderate foot traffic.
 Perennial.

 How to Plant:

-Begin harvesting sprigs during the first year from cuttings; snip seedlings sparingly until the second year.
-For the best flavor, harvest in the morning just before bloom.
+Begin harvesting sprigs during the first year from cuttings; snip seedlings sparingly until the second season.
+For the best flavor, harvest herbs in the morning just before bloom.
 Strip leaves from the stem and use them fresh or dried.
 To dry thyme, cut the stems just as the flowers start to open.
 Hang to dry in small bunches.